cornell-ece4750/ece4750-sec02-verilog/README.md

 ==========================================================================

-This repository contains the code and documentation for ECE 4750 Section 2 on the Verilog RTL design.
+This repository contains the code and documentation for ECE 4750 Section 2 on the RTL design with Verilog.
 You can find the actual section document in the repo here:

  - [docs/index.md](docs/index.md)